failsafe-lib/failsafe.dev/execution-cancellation.md

 Connection connection = call.execute();
 ```

-For async executions, cancellation and interruption can be performed through the resulting [Future]:
+Async executions can be cancelled or interrupted through the resulting [Future]:

 ```java
 CompletableFuture<Connection> future = Failsafe.with(retryPolicy).getAsync(this::connect);